-Whether cloning is your everyday work, or you just dabble, you are bound to meet the situation where you need to remove a stretch of unwanted DNA from your vector, e.g. to remove unwanted sequences or make an insertion.
+Whether cloning is your everyday work, or you just dabble, you are bound to meet the situation where you need to remove a stretch of unwanted DNA from your vector, e.g., removing unwanted DNA sequences or making an insertion.

 But never fear.
 Should you find yourself in this situation without a unique restriction site to be seen, we have two alternatives that can break the laws and set you free on your way to your cloning goal.

 Exonucleases chew away one end of a single-stranded piece of the dsDNA in a controlled and linear manner.
-So after digesting with your available restriction site, you can use an exocnuclease to chew away the unwanted stretch of DNA.
-There are a variety exonucleases available (see this nice summary from NEB) so be sure to pick one that does what you need.
-Of course, exonucleases can chew the DNA in either 5' or 3' direction, so be sure to choose one that moves in the direction you need.
-The schematic example on the right shows the use of a 5'-3' exonuclease.
+So after digesting with your available restriction site, you can use an exonuclease to chew away the unwanted stretch of DNA.
+There are a variety of exonucleases available, so be sure to pick one that does what you need.
+Of course, exonucleases can chew the DNA in either 5′ or 3′ direction, so be sure to choose one that moves in the direction you need.
+The schematic example on the right shows the use of a 5′-3′ exonuclease.

 To control the amount of DNA removed, perform a time course experiment with linear DNA and look at the change in size over time to find the amount of time that removes only 60 bp.
 A high percentage agarose gel should allow you to analyze small changes in size with enough accuracy to make an estimate.

 This protocol does not allow for exact knowledge of how much DNA was removed, but depending on what you need, getting close to the target can be good enough.